ngageoint/pydrodem/README.md

 The code was developed for a parallel computing environment, but can also be run on a single machine or within the cloud by running the appropriate shell script.

 New versions are still in development.
-If you find a bug or issue, please let the team know by submitting a ticket.
+If you find a bug or issue, please let the team know by submitting a pull request.

 ### Origin
 pydrodem was developed at the National Geospatial-Intelligence Agency (NGA) by federal government employees in the course of their official duties, so it is <strong>not</strong> subject to copyright protection and is in the public domain in the United States.